-Meldahl LLC is a wholly owned and consolidated subsidiary of AMP, which through Meldahl LLC, is the owner of the 105 MW Meldahl project under construction as a run-of-the river hydroelectric facility on the Ohio River.
+Meldahl LLC is a wholly owned and consolidated subsidiary of AMP, which through Meldahl LLC, is the owner of the 105 MW Meldahl project, a run-of-the river hydroelectric facility on the Ohio River.

 2. Summary of Significant Accounting Policies